a-pervaniuk/SQL_projects/SQL_Day03/README.md

 | SQL Syntax Pattern                       | Don’t use direct numbers for identifiers of Primary Key and pizzeria |

 Please register new orders from Denis and Irina on February 24, 2022 for the new menu with "sicilian pizza".
 **Warning**: This exercise will probably cause you to change data in the wrong way.
-Actually, you can restore the original database model with data from the link in the Rules of the Day section and replay the script from Exercises 07, 08 and 09.
+Actually, you can restore the original database model and replay the script from Exercises 07, 08 and 09.

 ## Exercise 11 — “Improve” a price for clients